 There are two routes pupils might take in science.
 The first route is called Combined Science and pupils will receive two Science GCSE grades for this route reflecting their ability across Biology, Chemistry and Physics, since the course involves study of all three Science disciplines.
 The second route is called Separate Science with three separate GCSEs (in Biology, Chemistry and Physics).
 There are pros and cons of each of these options and science teachers will decide which route pupils will take to ensure that they meet their potential.
 Science teachers will take into account consistency of attainment and progress across all 3 sciences during Year 9.
-This decision will be taken during the Autumn term in Y10 when students will be placed in appropriate groups for the course that they will study.
+This decision will be taken for the start of Year 10 when students start the specific courses.
 However, teachers will also carefully monitor progress throughout the course in Year 10 and 11 and they may make recommendations for changes where they will be beneficial for the student.